uio-bmi/immuneML/docs/source/tutorials/motif_recovery.rst

 For paired receptor datasets, the ML method :ref:`TCRdistClassifier` can be used in combination with the :ref:`TCRdistMotifDiscovery` report.
 This report hierarchically clusters paired immune receptor sequences based on the TCRdist3 distance metric, and for each of the clusters logo plots are created to uncover the motifs within the clustered receptors.
+See :ref:`How to train and assess a receptor or repertoire-level ML classifier` for running the :ref:`TrainMLModel` instruction (where :ref:`TCRdistMotifDiscovery` report can be provided under assessment:reports:models or selection:reports:models), and :ref:`TCRdistMotifDiscovery` report for more details on the report.

 The figures below show examples of the logo plots of the TCRα (left) and TCRβ (right) chains.
 In this example, the subsequence 'VLEQ' has been implanted in the TCRβ chains, which can be seen in positions 4-7 in the logo plot on the right.